top of page

 • What services do we offer?

 FedAdvantage offers a range of services designed to support federal employees in understanding and maximizing their benefits.
-These services include: Financial Library: Access to a comprehensive library of financial information, resources, and tools to help federal employees make informed decisions about their benefits and financial planning .
-Video Library: A collection of educational videos covering various topics related to federal benefits, financial planning, and retirement strategies .
+These services include: Virtual Health Fair: Provides employees with convenient online access to health, wellness, and benefits resources, offering interactive tools and expert guidance to support overall well-being.
+Financial Library: Access to a comprehensive library of financial information, resources, and tools to help federal employees make informed decisions about their benefits and financial planning.
+Video Library: A collection of educational videos covering various topics related to federal benefits, financial planning, and retirement strategies.
 Seminars and Webinars: Over 20 educational seminars and webinars provided to federal employees, covering essential topics related to financial and retirement planning.
-These sessions are designed to offer in-depth knowledge and updates on federal benefits .
+These sessions are designed to offer in-depth knowledge and updates on federal benefits.
 Individual Consulting: Personalized financial and retirement planning consulting services.
-FedAdvantage consultants work with employees to evaluate their situations, explore solutions, and provide alternatives to help them make informed decisions for a secure future .
-Podcast Episodes: Informative podcasts discussing various aspects of federal benefits, financial planning, and retirement strategies, offering insights and advice from expert
+FedAdvantage consultants work with employees to evaluate their situations, explore solutions, and provide alternatives to help them make informed decisions for a secure future.
+Podcast Episodes: Informative podcasts discussing various aspects of federal benefits, financial planning, and retirement strategies, offering insights and advice from expert.

 • How do you enroll?